Back to Connecticut

 What This Bill Does

-• Removes the additional one percent sales and use taxes imposed on meals sold by eating establishments like restaurants.
+• Eliminates the additional one percent sales and use taxes on meals sold by eating establishments, caterers, or grocery stores.

 Who It Names or Affects

-• People who buy meals from restaurants, caterers, or grocery stores will no longer pay this additional one percent tax.
+• People who buy meals at restaurants, from caterers, or in grocery stores.

 Limits and Unknowns